rombachuk/cloudant-performancedashboards/README.md

 # cloudant-performancedashboards
-Dashboards for displaying performance collection data
+Dashboards for displaying performance data in Grafana collected by cloudant-performancecollector